ansys/pymapdl/doc/source/user_guide/pool.rst

     >>> pool = MapdlPool(10, nproc=1, run_location=my_path)
     Creating Pool: 100%|########| 10/10 [00:01<00:00,  1.43it/s]

-Additionally, you can group already running MAPDL instances by connecting to them by specifying their ports when creating the pool.
+Additionally, you can group already running MAPDL instances into an :class:`MapdlPool <ansys.mapdl.core.pool.MapdlPool>` by specifying their ports when creating the pool.

 .. code:: pycon